Staying at home is hard to do if you don't have a home.

 And with millions of Americans out of a job and struggling to pay rent, the risk of widespread homelessness is very real.

-That's why many tenants and housing advocates welcomed the news of a temporary federal moratorium on evictions, which went into effect last week after an order from the Centers for Disease Control and Prevention.
+That's why many tenants and housing advocates welcomed a temporary federal moratorium on evictions, which went into effect last fall after an order from the Centers for Disease Control and Prevention.

 As with any federal rule, there's lots of fine print.
 If you're behind on your rent or don't think you'll make it this month, here's what you need to do.

 1. Determine whether you qualify under the moratorium.

 For the moratorium to protect you from eviction through June 2021, each individual on a lease must certify that the following points are true, under penalty of perjury.

 - You've tried your best to get government help for rent or housing.

 - Either you don't expect to earn more than $99,000 this year (or double that, if you're filing as a couple), you weren't required to report income to the IRS in 2020, or you earned a stimulus check in 2020 or 2021.

 - You're doing your best to make the payments that you can.

 - You can't pay rent because of loss of income, loss of work or big medical bills.